KarnGusain/File-Size-Calculation-Script/README.md

 # File-Size-Calculation-Script
-Shell Script to check the File-Size per user basis and Summarise the total Size of all User accounts
+Shell Script to check the File-Size per user basis and reports them in a table and later Summarise the total Size of all User accounts at the end of the output.